Dissimilarity measures for generalized Lotka-Volterra systems on networks: General Theory

-It is also specified that the diagonal terms satisfy $\Lambda_{ii} = 1$, which corresponds to the \emph{intraspecific competition} of species $i$ in the ecological network.
-Thus, the model can be expressed as the gLV equation
+It is also assumed that the diagonal terms satisfy $\Lambda_{ii}=1$, which corresponds to the \emph{intraspecific competition} of species $i$ in the ecological network.
+After this rescaling, and setting $r=1$, the dynamics can be written in terms of the dimensionless gLV equation